-It towers 18 metres into the blue and is ten percent larger than the previous mainsail from the Swiss sailmaker VM Sails, which was unfortunately delivered with too short a foot luff in the nineties.
-Five battens, two of them continuous at the very top, stabilise the new mainsail.
+It reaches 18 metres into the blue and is ten percent bigger than the previous mainsail by Swiss sailmaker VM Sails, which was delivered with a short foot luff in the nineties.
+Five battens, two of them continuous at the top, stabilise the new mainsail.

-The autumn before, sailmaker Arnd Deutsch and I had discussed a special sailcloth and other details.
-It was to be finished like the previous VM Sails main, which lasted long due excellent craftsmanship: in terms of cloth weight, workmanship and equipment, with extra-large reinforcements at the reefing eyelets.
+In fall before, sailmaker Arnd Deutsch and I had discussed a special sailcloth and other details.
+It was to be finished like the previous VM Sails main, which lasted long due to good craftsmanship: in terms of cloth weight, workmanship and equipment, with extra-large reinforcements at the reefing eyelets.

 Regardless of today’s trend towards handy, light but not quite lasting foil sails, again made of durable Dacron.
 This time made of a special fabric with tensile Vectran threads.
 The disadvantages of the polyester fibre and the conventional horizontal cut dictated by this material are compensated for with more cloth weight, targeted reinforcement of the leech and doublings over the reefing eyelets.

 When the sailmaker and I bring the almost 5-metre-long roll a board, I am shocked by the weight.
 Also, the sail is rigid and thick as cardboard at the reinforcements of the reefing eyes.
 “You wanted it that way,” Arnd Deutsch reminds me on my insistence on a durable sail in autumn.

 Initial problems with the two sluggish mast sliders of the continuous battens are quickly solved by Deutsch with special sliders suitable for pushing back the battens.
 The power of the new drive is noticeable with a much greater pull on the sheet.
 With this new sail, a dream cherished for many years comes true.
 I sailed Gamle Swede quite a while against the handicap of the increasingly bulbous profile, which grew from year to year.